JokerSync/Joker/tests/DetXTest/README.md

 To check that this test program is running fine:

 - Launch the program with a *DetX* file as argument.
+- Check the output display the *DetX* file title
+- Check the output display the list of the character name
 - Check the output display the *DetX* file title followed by the corresponding script.